ModanwalPriti06/JS-NOTES/README.md

 Basic Javascript notes for beginners

-# Pipe aand debouncng and generator
+# Pipe and debouncng and generator

 ## How to Start
 1. Create new repo and add README file.